 Black widow spiders like closed, dark places such as barns, garages, basements, hollow stumps, or thick vegetation.
-These spiders are common in Tennessee; yet reported incidents of bites are few.
+These spiders are common in Tennessee, yet reported incidents of bites are few.
 The two species prevalent in the state include the northern and southern black widow.
 This spider has a shiny appearance.
 The body color may be a dark black to a dark or reddish brown.
 To tell if a spider is a black widow, look for two red triangles shaped in an hourglass on the belly of the spider.
 This indicates it is a female black widow.
 Female black widows are not aggressive and only bite when their webs are disturbed or in self-defense.
 Their bites have rarely resulted in human deaths, yet their venom is powerful.
 The male spiders have a distinctive pattern on the spider’s abdomen that is a row of red dots and white or yellow lines.
 The male black widow is harmless.

 If you or a family member has been bitten by a black widow, be sure to seek medical attention.
 The female black widow has a very strong venom.
 The bite often feels like a pin prick initially.
 You may not notice you have been bitten.
 Within a few minutes the victim will feel pain that extends to other parts of the body, including arms, legs, chest, etc. Effects include chills, difficulty breathing, sweating, nausea, and abdominal pain.
 The victim usually feels fine after a few days.
 It is estimated that 5% of black widow bites are fatal.

 Our exterminators are experienced in killing Tennessee spiders and handling infestations.
 Please call us with questions and take action before there is a major problem.

 Other spiders found in the state of Tennessee include the banded garden spider, bark crab spider, spotted orb weaver, the spined micrathena spider, and the thin-legged wolf spider, woodland jumping spider, triangulate cob web spider, the tuft-legged orb weaver, the wolf spider, and the venusta orchard spider.